cardano-community/guild-operators/docs/upgrade.md

 ### Support/Improvements

 Hope the guide above helps you with the migration, but again - we could've missed some edge cases.
-If so, please report via chat in [Guild Operators Support channel](https://t.me/guild_operators_official) only.
+If so, please report via chat in [Koios Discussions channel](https://t.me/CardanoKoios) only.
 Please DO NOT make edits to the script content based on forum/alternate guide/channels, while done with best intentions - there have been solutions put online that modify files unnecessarily instead of correcting configs and disabling updates, such actions will only cause trouble for future updates.